 This video will show you how spray foam insulation can insulate buildings that have a complex design.

 The insulation "team" that's supposed to make our homes comfortable and energy efficient is truly a motley crew.
 In the old days, sawdust was sometimes dumped inside walls to slow heat loss.
-Then came vermiculite — porous lightweight pebbles with the look and feel of kitty litter.
+Then came vermiculite - a porous, lightweight pebbles replacement with the look and feel of kitty litter.

-As your local spray foam experts, Dr. Energy Saver Cincinnati can increase your comfort and decrease your energy bills with spray foam insulation in Mason, West Chester, Indian Hill, Oakwood, Liberty, Centerville, Sharonville, Blue Ash, Kenwood, Lebanon, and nearby.
+As your local spray foam experts, Dr. Energy Saver Cincinnati can increase your comfort and decrease your energy bills by installing spray foam insulation in Cincinnati, Hamilton, Middletown, Cincinnati, Springfield, Middletown, Fairfield, Covington, Ft Mitchell, Richmond, and nearby.
 We are your trusted spray insulation contractor in Ohio.

 R value: Poly spray foam has a higher R-value per inch than any other commonly used insulation -R-6.2 or higher, depending on the formulation.

 Air barrier: Spray foam air-seals and insulates in one step.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
-But when applied in more generous amounts, it can eliminate the need for other types of insulation.
+But when installed in more generous amounts, it acts as a replacement for other types of insulation.

 1-part foam: You've seen and probably used this type of spray foam, which comes in pressurized cans that are sold at home centers and hardware stores under brand names like GREAT STUFF™.
 This single-component foam is super-sticky and expands at different rates (depending on the type you buy) immediately after application.
-Since it seals gaps as well as insulates, this product is often referred to as an "insulating foam sealant."
+Since this replacement product seals gaps as well as insulates, it is often referred to as an "insulating foam sealant."

 2-part foam: To insulate an entire basement or attic with spray foam, contractors use 2-part polyurethane foam that comes in a pair of pressurized metal containers.
 When both components (resin and a catalyst) are mixed together at the nozzle, a foaming chemical reaction takes place that causes the material to expand.

 A versatile energy-saver.
-2-part spray foam expands after it's applied, creating an effective thermal and moisture barrier.
+2-part spray foam expands after installation, creating an effective thermal and moisture barrier.
 Thanks to its unique properties, it can be used to solve comfort & energy problems in many parts of the house.

-Tricky Application: It takes experience to get the feel of applying spray foam, especially two-part foams.
-With their different expansion rates and other qualities, they prove difficult for someone without experience to get the most of this material.
+Tricky Application: To precisely install spray foam, especially two-part foams, it takes experienced contractors.
+With different expansion rates and other qualities, the installation of two-part foams proves difficult for someone without experience to get the most of this material.
 For example, a high-expanding foam will damage a door or window jamb, but our training and experience can prevent this from happening.

 Oftentimes, spray foam can also be wasted and get messy -- but our fully trained specialists know how to get the job done well the first time!